zerofishnoodles/gpu-manager-for-arm/README.md

 # GPU Manager

-This version of GPU Manager is a Modification of tkestack GPU manager, it builds the GPU manager image based on multi-architecture.
+This version of GPU Manager is forked from tkestack GPU manager, it builds the GPU manager image based on multi-architecture.
 To be specific, the modification lies in the build/Dockerfile and hack/build.sh

 The original project and details can be found here: [gpu-manager](https://github.com/tkestack/gpu-manager)